315+ Telescopes Ranked

 Read our scoring methodology here

-Celestron’s PowerSeeker 114EQ is actually a great telescope, but the devil is in the details – it’s paired with a mount that cannot possibly hold it and accessories that are little more than decorations due to their absurdly low quality.
-You’d be hard-pressed to get this telescope aimed at anything let alone see anything with it.
-However, if you replaced all the accessories and stuck it on a Dobsonian mount you’d have a surprisingly decent instrument with great views.
+Celestron’s PowerSeeker 114EQ is actually a great telescope, but the devil is in the details.
+It’s paired with a mount that cannot possibly hold it and accessories that are little more than decorations due to their absurdly low quality.
+I was hard-pressed to get this telescope aimed at anything, let alone see anything with it.
+However, once I replaced all the accessories and stuck it on a Dobsonian mount, I had a surprisingly decent instrument with great views.

 How It Stacks Up